 We suggest the use of the handbook: Neurologia di Fazio-Loeb (SEU) or “Neurologia” (Author J. Cambier, Ed.
 Masson).

 The teachers provide lesson slides as pdf files.

 Office hours: For appointments, write to firstname.lastname@example.org

 The lessons are provided in the first semester, starting in October

 All class schedules are posted on the EasyAcademy portal.

-Each teacher will evaluate the student on his part of didactic program and will give his score; at the end of the test, the Coordinator will make the mean of the individual scores and give to the student the global score.
+Each teacher will evaluate the student on his part of program and will give his score; at the end of the test, the Coordinator will provide the weighted mean of the separated scores and give to the student the global score.
 The student may refuse the result.
 In this case, the student must repeat the test in another session.
 The coordinator inserts the questions and the scores on the electronic recording system as soon as possible.